 Accommodation in India

-There's a surprising amount of paperwork involved with checking into hotels in India, as your visa information will be recorded and photocopied.
-You'll need your passport each time.
+There is a surprising amount of paperwork involved with checking into hotels in India.
+Visa and passport information needs to be recorded and photocopied.

-Tip: Always ask for a receipt when asked to pay your guesthouse or hotel bill halfway through your stay.
-A popular scam involves the front desk losing track of your earlier payments.
+Tip: Always ask for a receipt when extending or paying your hotel bill halfway through your stay.
+A popular scam involves the front desk "losing" track of your earlier payments.

 07 of 08

 India experiences two monsoons each year with heavy rainfall and plenty of scorching hot temperatures between.

 Although India is large and natural features can affect weather, the months between June and October are considered the wettest time to visit as the southwest monsoon cools down the country.
 July and August are the rainiest months.

 October is generally regarded as the start of the busy season as rains let off and more tourists begin to arrive in November.